The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 The next most popular business type I see for boutique owners is an LLC that elects to be taxed as an S Corp.
 It’s important to know that an LLC and an S Corp are the same in regards to their legal/business structure.
 The only thing an S Corp represents is that they choose to be taxed differently.

 There are some significant tax benefits to becoming an S Corp, but I highly recommend you work with an Accountant if you are considering to change your tax status.
-I’ll do a post another day on the benefits & requirements of making the S Corp election, but for now, I’ll just say it doesn’t really make sense if you have less than $90,000 of PROFIT to show at the end of the year.
+This post gives a quick overview of some of the benefits and requirements of an S Corp, but for now, I’ll just say it doesn’t really make sense if you have less than $90,000 of PROFIT to show at the end of the year.

 So, how to taxes work for an S Corp?
 Well, just like a sole proprietor or LLC, an S Corp is also a pass-through entity, but the business is required to file it’s own business tax return first.
 This return is known as an 1120-S, and is typically due around March 15th – one month BEFORE the individual income tax due date of April 15th.
 You can see what the 1120-S looks like here.